 JGF: Well I always like to wrap up with two questions.
-And the first being what do you think the festival visitors should come to the festival and leave understanding about the New Bedford fishing industry?
+The first being what do you think the festival visitors should come to the festival and leave understanding about the New Bedford fishing industry?

 AJM: I think they should leave with the understanding that this is a community that works very hard to keep it together.
-And, for the people involved that have put this together, it's a big tribute to them.
+For the people involved that have put this together, it's a big tribute to them.
 Because they started this, for this industry.
-And I think more and more...
+I think more and more...
 I know this is the first year that I've been mostly involved with it.
-And I've come to the festival and we've contributed to it.
-But this is actually the first year that I've been, more so involved with it.
-And I think it's been great!
+I've come to the festival and we've contributed to it.
+But this is actually the first year that I've been more so involved with it, and I think it's been great!
 I think it's been interesting.
-You know, I'm kind of a quiet person, and, you know, so it takes a lot for me to open up.
+I'm kind of a quiet person, and so it takes a lot for me to open up.
 It's done something for me!
-Yeah, it's kind of helped me talk to people and, express, and be involved.
+Yeah, it's kind of helped me talk to people, and express, and be involved.
 I think it's a good thing.
-And, I think people that come will enjoy it.
-And, people if they come from other areas I think, you know this is a beautiful city.
+I think people that come will enjoy it.
+People, if they come from other areas I think, you know this is a beautiful city.
 There's a lot of history here.
 So.

-- JGF: It does seem like of all the festivals I've worked in, this one-I call it the most authentic because, I mean it's right where the community is and the community has such a voice in it.
-And I know, Deb Shrader has [?] that, it helped the fishermen get a voice when there are out on the boats there are other people that can speak for them. - AJM: Yeah.
-Unfortunately not everybody can be here when the festival's taking place.
-But I think, you know if they know they've contributed something to it, and it's for them, I think it's a good feeling. - JGF: And is there anything I haven't asked you that you would have like to told us about? - AJM: No I think, we covered about everything. - JGF: OK.
-One other question I'll probably all the women I interview this weekend, just because I'm curious, if it's a woman do you still call them "fishermen"?
+JGF: It does seem like of all the festivals I've worked in, this one-I call it the most authentic because, I mean it's right where the community is and the community has such a voice in it.
+And I know, Deb Shrader has [inaudible] that, it helped the fishermen get a voice when there are out on the boats there are other people that can speak for them.

+AJM: Yeah.
+Unfortunately, not everybody can be here when the festival's taking place.
+But I think, if they know they've contributed something to it, and it's for them, I think it's a good feeling.

+JGF: Is there anything I haven't asked you that you would have liked to told us about?

+AJM: No I think, we covered about everything.

+JGF: OK.
+One other question I'll probably all the women I interview this weekend, just because I'm curious, if it's a woman do you still call them "fishermen?"
 Do you know?
-Is there any one right answer to that [laughs]? - AJM: I personally have a client who fishes on a boat.
-And, I actually kind of feel funny.
+Is there any one right answer to that [laughs]?

+AJM: I personally have a client who fishes on a boat.
+I actually kind of feel funny.
 I don't know what to call her.
 I call her by her name [laughs].
 Yeah, it's like...
 I don't want to call her a fisherman.
-You know, "fishing woman"? - JGF: Actually, the next people I'm interviewing are two women and it says here they're "deckhands" so I wondered if maybe it was to get around it. - AJM: Yeah.
-I think this girl's actually a mate. - JGF: OK.
-So, just [?]. - AJM: [laughs] - JGF: Alright.
-Well, thank you so much. - AJM: Thank you. - [End of File WAV 0017 001/End of Interview]
+You know, "fishing woman?"

+JGF: Actually, the next people I'm interviewing are two women and it says here they're "deckhands" so I wondered if maybe it was to get around it.

+AJM: Yeah.
+I think this girl's actually a mate.

+JGF: OK.
+So, just [inaudible].

+JGF: Alright.
+Well, thank you so much.

+AJM: Thank you.

+-----End of Interview-----End of Interview------